pub struct UnsafePinned<T>where

 support aliasing mutable references.

-This type blocks niches the same way UnsafeCell
+This type blocks niches the same way UnsafeCell does.

 Implementationsยง